-What is State Transition Testing?
+What Is State Transition in Testing?

-State Transition testing is defined as the testing technique in which changes in input conditions causes state changes in the Application Under Test (AUT).
+State Transition testing is defined as the testing technique in which changes in input conditions cause's state changes in the Application under Test (AUT).

 State Transition Testing Technique is helpful where you need to test different system transitions.